SailNav. Search

 Configurable Instrument Panels

-SailNav offers you two fully customizable instrument screens: Instruments 1 and Instruments 2.
-The idea is that you can dedicate each screen to a different type of information, organized to your liking (headings, times, racing, cruising, fishing, fuel, sail, or motor).
+SailNav offers two fully customizable instrument screens: Instruments 1 and Instruments 2.
+The idea is that you can dedicate each screen to a different type of information organized to your needs (headings, times, racing, cruising, fishing, fuel, sail or engine).

 Example of a configured instrument panel.